creativescala/creative-scala/src/raw/pictures/layout.md

 ![A circle beside a rectangle](src/pages/expressions/circle-beside-rectangle.png)

-Doodle contains several layout operators for combining images.
+Doodle contains several layout methods for combining images.
 Try them out now to see what they do:

 ----------------------------------------------------------------------------------------